jmetzger/workshop-linux-network-kubernetes/linux/dotnet8.md

  * Es werden noch ein Reihen von Abhängigkeiten installiert

-## Now dowload an sample and compile it
+## Now dowload an sample and compile it (run it)

+  * In addition it will also create an executable

 ```
 # This takes a while
 cd
 git clone https://github.com/dotnet/samples.git
 cd ~/samples/csharp/getting-started/console-webapiclient
+dotnet run
 ```